mkmohangb/vit-pose/README.md

-### VIT Pose
+### ViT Pose

-Create a version of VIT Pose without the framework code which is easy to understand.
+ViTPose is a 2D Human Pose Estimation model based on the Vision transformer architecture.
+The official repo is [1].
+Goal here is to create a version of VIT Pose without the framework code(mmpose/mmcv) for easy understanding/hacking.
+Only inference is supported.

 ```pip install -r requirements.txt```